mrpara/bot-battle-board/README.md

 > spawn()

 Forfeit the current turn and the next two turns.
 In the beginning of the first turn after that, a new bot (with 3 hp) is spawned in an adjacent free tile (if one exists).
 The new bot is placed at the end of the turn queue, meaning it will only have its first turn at the end of the round.
+Note that this will only spawn new bots up to the bot limit (by default, 5% of the number of total tiles on the board per player).
+Past that limit, no new units will be spawned (but the bot will still forfeit three turns, so beware)!

 > charge_attack(num)